 - Within reason, your contribution should be designed as genre-agnostic as possible.
 Limit the amount of game-style-specific code.
 Assume your code will be applied to a very different game than you had in mind when creating it.

 - To make the licensing situation clear we assume all contributions are released with the same license as Evennia.
 If this is not possible for some reason, talk to us and we’ll handle it on a case-by-case basis.

-your contribution is covered by unit tests.
-Having unit tests will
+- Your contribution must be covered by unit tests.
+Having unit tests

-both help to make your code more stable and make sure small changes
+will both help make your code more stable and make sure small changes

 does not break it without it being noticed, it will also help us test

 its functionality and merge it quicker.
-If you contribution is a
+If your contribution is a

 single module, you can add your unit tests to